 Politics and Contemporary History

-Our politics and contemporary history course offering is regarded as one of the best in the UK and the School enjoys international recognition for teaching and research excellence.
+Our politics and contemporary history course offerings are regarded as some of the best in the UK and we enjoy international recognition for teaching and research excellence.

-We take an interdisciplinary approach in the delivery of our undergraduate and postgraduate curricula and offer a range of study options in the subject areas of contemporary military and international history, security studies, international relations, European politics and critical political thought.
+We offer a range of study options in the subject areas of contemporary military and international history, intelligence, security and terrorism studies, international relations, European politics and critical political thought, among others.

 Beyond our taught courses, the School has also been recognised for the quality of its research and in the most recent Research Assessment Exercise (2008), 75% of our work was rated as internationally significant.